jpt13653903/ALCHA/Wiki/MarkDown/Functions.md

 The combinational code is evaluated during the calling state, after which the function parameters, as well as the return state, are saved to temporary registers.
 The next cycle executes the first state of the embedded state machine.

-A return statement in the embedded state machine will cause the target signal to be assigned, and the next state to be loaded from the temporarily-stored state register.
+A return statement in the embedded state machine will cause the target net to be assigned, and the next state to be loaded from the temporarily-stored state register.
 To illustrate this process, consider the following ALCHA (and its corresponding Verilog) code:

     :::C++
-    sig'4 BitCount(A){
+    net'4 BitCount(A){
-     sig'3 x;
+     net'3 x;
      BitCount = 0;

      fsm{